williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 4 May 2024
-* "The hardest thing to learn in life is which bridge to cross and which to burn." - Bertrand Russell
+* "*The hardest thing to learn in life is which bridge to cross and which to burn.*" - Bertrand Russell

 ## 3 May 2024
 * Book review of Melissa Perri's "[Escaping the Build Trap](https://www.linkedin.com/posts/williammilisic_productmanagement-productleadership-buildtrap-activity-7192027686431551488-oXb7)".